 Public Notification of Pollution - SB 532 by Sen. Galvano (R) and HB 1065 by Rep. Peters (R) would create the Public Notice of Pollution Act.
 The goal would be to notify the public of a reportable pollution spill or release (as defined in statute) that may pose an immediate danger to the public health, safety or welfare.
 This bill attempts to mollify the onerous expectations for public notification of spills that DEP implemented last fall through an emergency rule.
 In the event of a reportable pollution release an entity would need to notify DEP within 24 hours of its discovery and provide detailed information regarding the spill.
 If multiple parties are subject to the notification requirement, a single notification by one party will suffice and will constitute compliance for all parties.
 Once DEP is notified of a spill, they would need to publish the notice on a website that is accessible to the public within 24 hours of receipt.
 In addition, DEP must create an electronic mailing list for notices that the public can request to be on.
 If an entity fails to provide notification to DEP they would be subject to civil penalties, which may include a \$10,000 fine.
 SB 532 was amended to reference existing statutes for reporting guidance.
 Additionally, the amendment would require an additional report to be filed if a spill extends beyond the reporting entity's property boundaries within 24 hours of the initial report.
-SB 532 passed out of its second committee.
+SB 532 passed out of its first committee.

-Workers' Compensation - SB 1582 by Sen. Bradley (R) and HB 7085 (formerly PCB IBS 17-01) by the Insurance and Banking Subcommittee and Rep. Burgess (R) would attempt to revise the workers' compensation law in response to recent Florida Supreme Court cases.
-The bills would repeal provisions that prohibit attorneys from accepting fees paid by an injured worker outside of an award against the insurer, and would provide express authority for attorneys to accept these fees.
-The current statutory attorney fee schedule would remain, however, a Judge of Compensation Claims (JCC) would have discretion, using criteria delineated in the bills, to increase or decrease the attorney fee up to a maximum hourly rate of \$250.
-SB 1582 would convert workers' comp rates from an administered rate system to a loss costs system.
-This means that administrative costs, profits, and other expenses would not be included in the rate determined by

-NCCI (Florida's rating organization).
+Workers' Compensation - SB 1582 by Sen. Bradley (R) would attempt to revise the workers' compensation law in response to recent Florida Supreme Court cases.
+The bill would repeal provisions that prohibit attorneys from accepting fees paid by an injured worker outside of an award against the insurer, and would provide express authority for attorneys to accept these fees.
+The current statutory attorney fee schedule would remain, however, a Judge of Compensation Claims (JCC) would have discretion, using criteria delineated in the bill, to increase or decrease the attorney fee up to a maximum hourly rate of \$250.
+The bill would convert workers' comp rates from an administered rate system to a loss costs system.
+This means that administrative costs, profits, and other expenses would not be included in the rate determined by NCCI (Florida's rating organization).
 NCCI rates would cover only losses and the insurer (i.e. FRESIF) would be required to separately file rates to cover expenses and profit for approval from the Office of Insurance Regulation (OIR).
 In addition, recent NCCI rate files have contained defense and cost containment expenses (DCCE) which range from 14.2% - 17.7% of incurred losses.
-SB 1582 provides that DCCEs are excessive if they exceed 15% on average of the insurer's incurred losses for 3 consecutive years.
+The bill provides that DCCEs are excessive if they exceed 15% on average of the insurer's incurred losses for 3 consecutive years.
 If this occurs, the insurer (i.e. FRESIF) must return amounts over 15% of DCCE to policyholders (unless OIR determines the insurer is financially impaired or insolvent).
 Insurers (i.e. FRESIF) must file their DCCE and incurred losses annually with OIR.
-HB 7085 focuses on the quick and efficient delivery of disability and medical benefits to an injured worker and would increase temporary wage replacement benefits from 104 weeks to 260 weeks.
-HB 7085 would attempt to fill a benefit gap that happens when temporary total disability ends and temporary partial disability begins.
-Further, HB 7085 would allow insurers to reduce premiums by no more than 5% of NCCI's rate for 1 year, subject to regulatory oversight, if they file an informational departure statement with the OIR.